Graduate Course Descriptions

 551 Introduction to Urban Politics

 4 hours.
-Explores relationships between private economy and public policies in American cities; causes of urban decline and uneven development; and urban redevelopment and human capital policies.
+Explores relationships between the private economy and public policies in American cities; causes of urban decline and uneven development; and urban redevelopment and human capital policies.

 553 Urban Public Policy